purvalpatel/kubernetes/pods.md

 - Specially optimized tokens added at the end.

 **NOTE:**
-- **MULTIPLE** separate conversation turns that escalate gradually, the answer is almost always **Crescendo**.
+> - **MULTIPLE** separate conversation turns that escalate gradually, the answer is almost always **Crescendo**.  <br>
-- When it describes **ONE** long prompt packed with fake example dialogues, it's many-shot.
+> - When it describes **ONE** long prompt packed with fake example dialogues, it's many-shot.
 When it describes an automated attacker model iterating against the target, it's **PAIR**.
 Anchor on the mechanism, not the vibe.

 ### 1.4 Filter evasion : token sumggling and homoglyphs